saintsal/source.institute/docs/collaboration/decentralised-agile.md

 # Decentralised Agile

-Source Institute collaborations usually run using a form of [Agile](https://www.gov.uk/service-manual/agile-delivery/agile-tools-techniques) and Lean methodologies, and a calm, [async-first communication culture](../squad) similar to [Basecamp's](https://basecamp.com/guides/how-we-communicate).
+Source Institute collaborations usually run using a form of [Agile](https://www.gov.uk/service-manual/agile-delivery/agile-tools-techniques) and Lean methodologies, and a calm, [async-first communication culture](../remote/).

 There are significant differences though: